WICG/nav-speculation/speculation-rules-tags.md

 (Note: the first criteria comes from [how the prefetch cache is keyed](https://wicg.github.io/nav-speculation/speculation-rules.html#prefetch-candidate-continues).)

 (Note: before figuring out which rules _could apply_, there's the question of which rule _will actually trigger the speculative load_.
 In the above example, the question is whether the `"tag2"` rule will trigger, including the normal referrer, or whether the `"tag3"` rule will trigger, including no referrer.
 The current specification [suggests](https://wicg.github.io/nav-speculation/speculation-rules.html#:~:text=For%20each%20prefetchCandidate%20of%20prefetchCandidates%3A) processing the rules in the order they are encountered, using "may" language to let implementations avoid processing the same URL/anonymization policy twice.
-We intend to tighten this up to make it clearer that the first-encountered rule is the preferred trigger, although we still need to maintain some implementation flexibility.)
+We intend to tighten this up to make it clearer that the first-encountered rule is the preferred trigger: see [issue #315](https://github.com/WICG/nav-speculation/issues/315).)

 ## Accessibility, privacy, and security considerations